Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-woocommerce.md

 ## Installation

-### Manually
+### Manual

 To install the plugin manually, follow these steps:

-1. Download the plugin archive from [here](http://api.ematicsolutions.com/v1/plugins/dist/ematicjs-wpwc_v1.0.8.zip)
+1. Download the plugin archive from [this link](http://api.ematicsolutions.com/v1/plugins/dist/ematicjs-wpwc_v1.0.8.zip).
-2. Extract the archive in `wp-content/plugins` folder
+2. Extract the archive in `wp-content/plugins` folder.
-3. Enable the plugin from the Wordpress admin
+3. Enable the plugin from the Wordpress admin.
 4. Proceed to the plugin configuration.
 Link to the plugin settings will be available on the left menu.

 ## Uninstallation

-### Manually
+### Manual

 To uninstall the plugin, do the following: